-Analytical Methods Sub-Committees
+Analytical Methods Expert Working Groups

-The present Sub-Committees are:
+The present Expert Working Groups are:

 The aim is to consider the effect of sampling uncertainty, and procedures for its elaboration, and to make recommendations as to best practice in aspects of sampling.